-Nightime temperature range: high 40s to high 60s degreees F. Daytime temperature range: high 60s to 90s degrees F. We suggest that you use a tent with a good rainfly and bring warm clothing for cool days and evenings.
+Nightime temperature range: high 40s to high 60s F. Daytime temperature range: high 60s to 90s F. We suggest that you use a tent with a good rainfly and bring warm clothing for cool days and evenings.

 Photo by Anne Walker

 Hawai'i Volcanoes Lodge Company operates rustic camper cabins and the campsites at the Nāmakanipaio campground.

 The cabins sleep 4 (1 double bed and 2 bunk-style twin beds).
 Each cabin has a picnic table and an outdoor barbecue grill.
 Reservations are required.

 In addition, there are several restaurants located outside the park in Volcano Village and at the Volcano Golf and Country Club.